Baby carriers are an essential piece of kit if you are planning to travel with your little one.

 All of the carriers in our list have been thoroughly tested and will keep your child safe and in a good position that encourages healthy development.

 To choose which carrier to go for you will need to weigh up how you prioritise features such as, size, weight, comfort, back support, and price.

 To help you do this we have divided our review into sections with our top picks of the best baby carriers for newborns, best baby carriers for hot countries, best baby carriers for hiking, and we finish off with our overall favourite all-round baby carrier.

 Travel Baby Carrier Review

 Original Ergo Baby Carrier

-It is suitable for newborn babies when using the simple to use newborn insert which keeps tiny babies well supported and snug to your chest.
+The soft structured carrier is suitable for newborn babies when using the simple to use newborn infant insert, which keeps tiny babies well supported and snug to your chest.

 This carrier gives you many years of use though as it will carry a child up to 20kg – which is about age 6 on average.
 I think that would be hard work in any carrier!